Are you tired of your old word processor? Are you drowning in a sea of documents with questionable naming conventions?

 Here’s how Scrivener makes the job of any blogger simpler:

-- Focus on the big picture – Scrivener lets you think in projects instead of separate tasks.
+- Focus on the big picture – Scrivener lets you think in terms of projects instead of separate tasks.
 Once you make a Scrivener project for your blog, you don’t even have to make a new file.
 Forget the mess of creating separate files for each blog post (and the corresponding research compilations).
 Month after month, you can use the same, neatly organized Scrivener project to write and get all of your blog posts publish-ready.

 - Side-by-side with all you need – Forget about the clunky Windows split-screen.
 Scrivener makes it easy to keep your research, ideas, references, and anything else side by side with your writing.
 No need to keep stuff in separate documents, folders, or screens.